GreenWay construction updates

 Upcoming works

-The in-corridor package consists of two discrete areas known as the central and southern links.
+The missing links in-corridor package consists of two discrete areas known as the central and southern links.
 The central links area extends from north of Parramatta Road to just south of Old Canterbury Road.
 The southern links area extends from Weston Street to Hercules Street.

-The proposed works include:
+The missing links works include:

-• A tunnel under Davis Street and a new boardwalk from Davis Street to Johnson Park (upcoming, from February 2024)
+- A tunnel under Davis Street and a new boardwalk from Davis Street to Johnson Park (upcoming, from 8 April 2024)

 Artist impressions